skirienkopanea/8bit/README.md

 | 1110               | OUT             | no          | Load contents of register A into output register                                                                  |
 | 1111               | HLT             | no          | Halt the system                                                                                                   |

-**Line breaks are ignored, unkown opcodes are replaced with 0's amd no operand is also defaulted with 0's**
+*Line breaks are ignored, unknown opcodes are replaced with 0's and no operand is also defaulted with 0's.
+Anything after the operand (or opcode if there's no operand) is ignored (i.e. comments)*

 ## Example input